MATH-1150-HBL41

 1. Properties of functions:

-4. Composite functions:
+4. Inverse functions:

 Quiz 2, covering the material in Problem Sets 5–8, is on July 19 Friday.